 - The virtualization server used to deploy the on-premises Replication Gateway must be added to the on-premises IMS. - The cloud server must be added to the cloud IMS, either using the Getting Started wizard or later from the console.

-See "Adding the asset infrastructure to an Infrastructure Management Server (IMS)" on page 34.
+See "Adding the asset infrastructure" on page 32.

-Adding the asset infrastructure to an Infrastructure Management Server (IMS)
+Adding the asset infrastructure